LautaroLabarcaG/Quantum-sensing-of-displacements-with-stabilized-GKP-states/README.md

 ### The folder Noise contains the codes for all results with noise.

-The data is obtained and managed from the jupyter notebooks: "running_noise", "running_bakcaction_2", "simple-sBs-bitflip-analysis"
+The data is obtained and managed from the jupyter notebooks: "running_noise", "running_backaction_2", "simple-sBs-bitflip-analysis".

+All functions are defined in the python files: ""

+**running_noise.ipynb**: used to create all parameter files, and to run sBs in the presence of noise.
+Structure is clear within.

+**running_backaction_2**: Idem as above but for backaction evading performance.

+**simple-sBs-bitflip-analysis**: Used to obtain Fig. 16.